christofsteel/karaoke-maker/mklyrics/README.md

 ## Installation

-You need to have `mpg123` installed and in your path, otherwise just install packages in `requirements.txt`.
+You need to have `mpg123` installed and in your path.
+Additionally install all packages in `requirements.txt`.

 ## Input